The Enablers in Depth

 Disruption:

-Thomas Shedd says in a statement that he expects TTS will be 50% smaller within weeks
+TTS Commissioner Thomas Shedd says in a statement that he expects the Technology Transformation Service will be 50% smaller within weeks.

 |